Apply for declaration to marry abroad

 • The person you want to marry is not a relative.

-Are you requesting a certificate of unmarried status?
-You can obtain one if you are not married or do not have a registered partnership.
+Are you applying for a declaration of unmarried status?
+You can get one if you are not married or in a registered partnership.